Axway/streams-open-docs/content/en/docs/streams/security/security_features.md

 ## Encrypted data-at-rest

 * Kubernetes secrets data can be encrypted at rest.
 Raw encryption key can be stored within a KMS provider.
-* Data-at-rest is enabled by default for MariaDB.
+* Encrypted data-at-rest is enabled by default for MariaDB.

 ## Password management